Pandoro french toast is a recipe to use pandoro leftovers, but also a delicious dish for an intimate, gourmet, Sunday breakfast – or brunch.

 Serve the toasts hot, sprinkled with the cinnamon sugar.

-TIP: a tea infuser is a great tool to sprinkle sugar.
+TIP: use a tea infuser to sprinkle sugar.

 TIP2: use a cookie cutter to shape toasts.

 Pandoro is my favorite Italian Christmas sweet, but apparently, I’m a minority: three out of four Italians prefer panettone.

 When I was a young girl, new to all things Italian, my aunt gave me two recommendations about pandoro:

 - Buy them all early in November, cause the first ones are the best.
 She meant that producers make the first ones tastier, to capture clients for the rest of the Christmas period.

 - Make a wish when you open your first pandoro.